 The E550 goes big with a twin-turbocharged 4.7-liter V8 that's good for 402 hp and 443 lb-ft.
 These numbers would be even more impressive were it not for the E63 AMG's twin-turbocharged 5.5-liter V8, which lays down 550 hp and 531 lb-ft -- or 577 hp and 590 lb-ft with the S-Model package.

-In terms of acceleration to 60 mph, the E-Class runs the gamut from the E250's expected 8-second sojourn to the E63's 4-second sprint, with the E350 sedan nearly splitting the difference at an Edmunds-tested 6.0 seconds in all-wheel-drive form (expect rear-wheel-drive variants to be a few tenths quicker).
+In terms of acceleration to 60 mph, Edmunds testing demonstrated that the E-Class runs the gamut from the E250's respectable 7.6-second effort to the E63 S sedan's 3.7-second sprint (4.0 for the E63 S wagon), with the E350 sedan nearly splitting the difference at 6.0 seconds in all-wheel-drive form (expect rear-wheel-drive variants to be a few tenths quicker).
 The best bang for the buck here comes from the understated E550, a seriously fast car that will rip off 5-second 0-60 bursts for tens of thousands less than the AMG.